-18. IWA 282/2 Bioresource Technology Laboratory I Course Prerequisites: s IWK 102/4
+18. IWA 282/2 Bioresource Technology Laboratory I

 This is a laboratory course that analyse bioresource structure and anatomical organisation of bioresource.
 Students will learn how to measure physical properties of bioresource such as moisture content, shrinkage and swelling and density.
 Student will be doing and measure the strength of the bioresource - bending, compression, tensile, shear, impact, MOR, and MOE.
 The students will determine the chemical composition of bioresource.
 This include the extractive, cellulose, hemicellulose, and lignin.